Haviland & Co.: History

 The Haviland company has since been overseen by grandson William Haviland, and great-grandson Theodore Haviland II.

-Present Day
+Today

-Haviland & Co. is still operating as Haviland Company, though the facilities are now modernized and now sell silverware, crystal, and giftware in addition to porcelain.
+Haviland & Co. is operating as Haviland Company, though the facilities are now modernized and now sell silverware, crystal, and giftware in addition to porcelain.

 Porcelain

 Many of the older pieces are still in existence and are desirable as an antique or collectable.
 It is estimated that there are as many as 60,000 Haviland porcelain patterns, though it is difficult to determine as many of the patterns have never been formally named or catalogued, and factory records are incomplete.
 Attempts to catalogue the pieces have resulted in several systems, including the creation of Schleiger numbers, and informal naming by collectors.